SharifElHaloul/Code-institute-Project-1/README.md

 * Throughout the coding process I made sure to continuously test my code using the Chrome developer tool.
 I also used VS Codes preview window for smaller changes.

-* I have made sure to push the code to github multiple times to test and make sure that the website works on a live link using multiple devices.
+* I have made sure to push the code to Github multiple times to test and make sure that the website works on a live link using multiple devices.

 * I have made sure to test my website on the main websites used today including Google Chrome, Mozilla Firefox, Safari and Microsoft Edge

 ## Testing element of my pages

-* I made sure to test my logo and make sure it links back to the home page no matter what part of teh site you are on
+* I made sure to test my logo and make sure it links back to the home page no matter what part of the site you are on

 * I made sure to test my navigation bar and make sure it takes you to the correct page no matter where you are.
 I also wanted to make sure that it will highlight the current active page

 * I tested all parts of the footer.
 I made sure that the pdf link opens in a different tab no matter where you are on the site.
-I also made sure that the social links open in seperate browsers no matter where you are on the site.
+I also made sure that the social links open in separate browsers no matter where you are on the site.

 * I made sure to test all the buttons on both the class and locations page to make sure that they take you straight to the form filling page.

-* I made sure to test the form on the contact page and make sure it would request the correct informationa nd would take you to thank you page only if all information needed was enetered.
+* I made sure to test the form on the contact page and make sure it would request the correct information and would take you to thank you page only if all information needed was entered.

-* I made sure to test the interactive map and make sure that it can be opened and siplayed on any device
+* I made sure to test the interactive map and make sure that it can be opened and displayed on any device

 ## Bugs found and solved during coding
-1. Could not change color of logos by targeting nav links due to bootstrap override:
+1. Could not change colour of logos by targeting nav links due to bootstrap override:

 ```css
 .nav-link a {